leibovic/fennecbot/README.md

 fennecbot
 =========

-Friendly robot to help Firefox for Android developers in #mobile.
+Friendly robot to help Firefox for Android developers in #mobile on irc.mozilla.org.

 To install / run: